slinkity/slinkity/ARCHITECTURE.md

 ### Then, our HTML transform

 This generates all the load `scripts` for hydration on the client, and inline `styles` for CSS-in-JS ([see here](src/plugin/reactPlugin/2-pageTransform/toHydrationLoadersApplied.js)).
-This is applied using eleventy's [transform build hook](https://www.11ty.dev/docs/config/#transforms), which lets us modify the `.html` output of any template before it's built.
+This is applied using Eleventy's [transform build hook](https://www.11ty.dev/docs/config/#transforms), which lets us modify the `.html` output of any template before it's built.

 1. **We read all the components from our store** to figure out which hydration loaders to apply ([see here](src/plugin/reactPlugin/index.js)).
 2. **We copy any hydrated components to the build output** so Vite can find them later.
 Yes, we plan to abandon this copying model in the future for better performance.